anananacr/pydtr/README.md

 # pydtr

-Diffraction tomography reconstruction using peaks list in a CrystFEL stream file.
+Diffraction tomography reconstruction using peaks lists in a CrystFEL stream file.
 It generates the reciprocal space in 3D from a rotational tilt series dataset.

 ### Reference: